dncrht/imgur/README.md

 Visit this URL: http://api.imgur.com/oauth/authorize?oauth_token=xxx And after you approved the authorization please enter your verification code: yyy

 Authorization was successful.
-Use these credentials to initialize the library:
+These are your credentials to initialize the library:

-access_token: ACCESS_TOKEN
-refresh_token: REFRESH_TOKEN
 ```

+Copy the credentials shown as JSON or YAML, depending how you're going to use this library.

 ## Usage and overview